towersvault/shinpokered/README.md

 - Vendor added to Celadon Dept. Store 3F
   - Sells moon stones, amber, fossils, exp all, master balls, and rare candy
   - Only opens up after beating elite 4
+- In the safari zone gate, a new NPC can toggle on and off a special safari event after the elite 4
+  - All pokemon in the safari zone will have above-average DVs
+  - Also makes it so there is a rare chance for any pokemon to be encountered in the safari zone (depends on location)
 - The game corner chief will buy pokemon from the player post-e4
 - There is a new NPC in the west-east underground path that generates random battles after beating the elite 4
 - New item M.GENE: re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.